tpope/vim-fugitive/README.markdown

 Use `:Ggrep` to search the work tree (or any arbitrary commit) with `git grep`, skipping over that which is not tracked in the repository.
-`:Glog` loads all previous revisions of a file into the quickfix list so you can iterate over them and watch the file evolve.
+`:Gclog` and `:Gllog` load all previous commits into the quickfix or location list.
+Give them a range (e.g., using visual mode and `:'<,'>Gclog`) to iterate over every change to that portion of the current file.

 `:Gread` is a variant of `git checkout -- filename` that operates on the buffer rather than the filename.
 This means you can use `u` to undo it